Dylan-Cairns/OSM_Cycle_Maps_QGIS_Style/README.md

 The data in Geofabrik only has the default language.
 If you're making maps for China, that's Chinese.
 If you want to add pinyin subtitles:

 - add the maptiler topo map same as before, but don't get rid of the 'Maptiler planet' layer.
 Download and apply the maptiler stylesheet from this website.
+- open the 'roads' layer, go to the properties -> labels, and disable the labels.
 - NOTE: The maptiler QGIS plugin is still a work in progress, and it seems it's not possible to control the size of the font on the labels.
 Luckily the sizing is reasonable as is.
 I can't seem to get road names to show up though.